pi22by7/In-Memoria/CONTRIBUTING.md

 ### Communication Channels

+- **Discord**: [discord.gg/6mGsM4qkYm](https://discord.gg/6mGsM4qkYm) - Best for real-time discussions, questions, and brainstorming (@pi_22by7)
+- **Email**: [talk@pi22by7.me](mailto:talk@pi22by7.me) - For private inquiries or detailed technical discussions
 - **GitHub Issues**: Bug reports and feature requests
 - **GitHub Discussions**: General questions and ideas
-- **Discord**: Real-time chat and community (coming soon)

 ### Maintainer Availability

+As a solo project, response times may vary:

-- **Response Time**: We aim to respond to issues within 48 hours
+- **Response Time**: I aim to respond to issues within 48-72 hours (faster on Discord)
 - **Review Time**: Pull requests are typically reviewed within a week
-- **Release Cycle**: Monthly releases with weekly patch releases as needed
+- **Release Cycle**: Releases happen when significant features/fixes are ready
+- **Best contact**: Discord (@pi_22by7) for fastest response

+**Tip**: Join Discord for the quickest feedback and to stay updated on project direction!

 ## 🙏 Recognition

-Contributors are recognized in several ways:
+All contributors are valued and recognized:

 - **Contributors list** in README.md
 - **Release notes** mentioning significant contributions
 - **GitHub contributor graph** showing activity
 - **Special recognition** for major contributions
+- **Discord role** for active contributors

+Your contributions, no matter how small, help build better infrastructure for AI-assisted development!

 ## 📄 License